MicrosoftDocs/ATADocs/ATPDocs/troubleshooting-known-issues.md

 **Resolution:**

 Verify that the domain controller has been given rights to access the password.
-You should have a Security Group in Active Directory that contains the domain controller(s), AD FS server(s) and standalone sensors computer accounts included.
+You should have a Security Group in Active Directory that contains the domain controller(s), AD FS / AD CS server(s) and standalone sensors computer accounts included.
 If this doesn't exist, we recommend that you create one.

 You can use the following command to check if a computer account or security group has been added to the parameter.
 Replace *mdiSvc01* with the name you created.